 The Trust is committed to fund projects that have been approved by the Committee.
 At the year-end date, these projects may not yet be complete or the final invoice reporting incurred expenditures may not have been submitted by the project applicant for final payment.
 As a result, the potential liability is considered to be a commitment and has not been recorded in these financial statements.

-Projects approved and disbursed up to March 31, 2020 are as follows:
+Projects approved and disbursed up to March 31, 2022 are noted in the table below.